Outsiders (comics): Batman Inc. (2011–2013)

 In he pages of the 2011 Batman Inc. series by Grant Morrison, Batman assembles a new team of Outsiders which acts as a black-ops wing of Batman Incorporated.
-The team consists of Metamorpho, Katana, Looker, Halo and Freight Train, and is led by Red Robin.
-This incarnation of the team proved short-lived, as all of its members (except Red Robin) were caught in an explosion caused by Lord Death Man in the 2011 Batman Incorporated: Leviathan Strikes one-shot issue.
+The team consists of Metamorpho, Katana, Looker, Halo, and Freight Train, and is led by Red Robin.
+This incarnation of the team proved short-lived, as all of its members (except Red Robin) were caught in an explosion caused by Lord Death Man.
 The survivors were revealed in issue #1 of (vol. two) (2012).
 Metamorpho had kept everyone alive via his powers.

 In Green Arrow (vol. 5) (2013–2016)

 Beginning with Jeff Lemire's run of Green Arrow (vol. 5), a new version of the 'Outsiders' was introduced.
 This is explained as being an ancient secret society dedicated to the elimination of corruption, but which itself has grown corrupt.
 Its membership is formed from the leaders of various clans centred around totemic weapons: the Mask, the Fist, the Arrow, the Axe, the Spear, the Shield, the Sword.
 A literal Green Arrow was the totemic weapon of the 'Arrow Clan', but this was destroyed by the Green Arrow as part of his symbolic rejection of the group.
 The Soultaker sword owned by Katana is the Sword Totem, making her the leader of the Sword Clan.
 The weapon totems supposedly grant immortality and enlightenment on the wielder, but the Green Arrow doubts such claims.

-The leader of the Arrow Clan was once Robert Queen, Green Arrow's father.
-With his apparent death, it passed to Komodo, an evil archer.
-It would later be passed to Shado, Robert Queen's former lover and another master archer.
-Katana heads the Sword Clan.
-An unkillable shapeshifter named Magus heads the Mask Clan.
-A physically intimidating man known as the Butcher leads the Axe Clan.
-Golgotha, leader of the Spear Clan, for a time led the Outsiders overall.
-Onyx leads the Fist Clan.
-The Shield Clan is led by Kodiak, who in addition to his mastery of the shield, wears a terrifying skull mask.